ota-meshi/eslint-plugin-jsonc/README.md

 - `plugin:jsonc/recommended-with-jsonc` ...
 Recommended configuration for JSONC.
 - `plugin:jsonc/recommended-with-json5` ...
 Recommended configuration for JSON5.
 - `plugin:jsonc/prettier` ...
 Turn off rules that may conflict with [Prettier](https://prettier.io/).
+- `plugin:jsonc/all` ...
+Enables all rules.
+It's meant for testing, not for production use because it changes with every minor and major version of the plugin.
+Use it at your own risk.

 See [the rule list](https://ota-meshi.github.io/eslint-plugin-jsonc/rules/) to get the `rules` that this plugin provides.